Chicago Catastrophic Injury Lawyer

 - Our Chicago personal injury attorneys have more than 100 years of combined experience, and we focus solely on personal injury law.

 - We believe that every client deserves individualized attention for their case.
-Our clients always have access to their attorney and will not be put off onto a paralegal or junior assistant.
+Our clients always have access to their attorneys and will not be put off onto a paralegal or junior assistant.

 - We take all Chicago catastrophic injury cases on a contingency fee basis.
 This means that our clients pay no legal fees until after we secure the compensation they deserve for their claim.